alanboy/stuff/blog/_posts/2019-01-20-blog-infra.markdown

         && az storage blob upload --container-name $container_name --file ${f:2} --name ${f:2} ;
          done

-I created a custom Jekyll theme that uses SeleniumUI for the HTML elements.
+I created a custom Jekyll theme that uses SemanticUI for the HTML elements.

 For the search, during build-time we create a js file which contains metadata for all the posts and provide that as an input to the search element.